Northern Ireland (Executive Formation etc) Act 2019

 Groups Affected

-• LGBTQ+ couples in Northern Ireland: Will gain the right to marry (same-sex couples) or form civil partnerships (opposite-sex couples).
+- LGBTQ+ individuals in Northern Ireland: Will have the right to same-sex marriage and civil partnerships.

-• Women in Northern Ireland: Will gain greater access to abortion services.
+- Women in Northern Ireland: Will have increased access to abortion services.

-• Victims of Troubles-related incidents: May be eligible for financial compensation under the newly established scheme.
+- Victims of Troubles-related incidents in Northern Ireland: May be eligible for financial compensation.

-• Religious organizations: May be affected by the changes to marriage and civil partnership laws; the bill includes provisions to protect the ability to act in accordance with religious beliefs regarding these matters.
+- Religious organizations: May be affected by the changes to marriage and civil partnership laws, with provisions aiming to protect their ability to act in accordance with their beliefs.

 Powered by nyModel